27 Sep Ruger Precision Rifle: What Upgrades Are Available ? (Part II)

 Ruger engineers sought to make a rifle the consumer could add their own flare and style, thus making it comfortable to shoot.
 By following the venerable Armalite Rifle concept, Ruger gave the consumer basically the same options.
-With the proper tools any consumer can change out the grip and buttstock or add a different type of rail (coming up latter).
+With the proper tools, any consumer can change out the grip and buttstock or add a different type of rail (coming up later).
 Let’s discuss the grip.

 Ruger Precision Safety and Magazine Release

 Additional changes you can make are to change out your safety release and add a magazine release aid.
-This are more of a bling statement… but how can you not like a little bling!
+This is more of a bling statement… but how can you not like a little bling?!?

 Direct from Catalyst Arms, and to compliment your bolt knob and safety selector, you can choose this add-on extension to aid in removing your magazine without fumbling.

 Ruger Precision V-Tab Enhancement